dmorenoh/antaeus/docs/SOLUTION.md

  # Endpoints

- As for verification, following endpoints were created
+ As for verification, following endpoints were created in order to check payments and billing final status.

 ``` GET -  http://localhost:7000/rest/v1/payments ```
 ``` GET -  http://localhost:7000/rest/v1/billing ```